 Action Steps Resources Responsible Staff Timeline Budget 1) Intruder on campus drills Time to schedule/plan and develop drills and protocol.
-All staff on site 2021-22 Ongoing N/A 2) Earthquake drills Time to schedule/plan and develop drills and protocol.
-All staff on site 2021-22 Ongoing Fire - 1/year Intruder - 2/year Earthquake - 2/year N/A 3) Continue safety drills Time to schedule/plan and develop drills and protocol.
-All staff on site 2021-22 Ongoing N/A 4) Daily Sign-in/sign-out for students and visitors Maintain binder Principal, admin assistant & teachers Daily N/A 5) Provide Go Kit and Stay Kit for classroom Kit, Time to train Principal and Admin.
+All staff on site 2022-23 Ongoing N/A 2) Earthquake drills Time to schedule/plan and develop drills and protocol.
+All staff on site 2022-23 Ongoing Fire - 2/year Intruder - 2/year Earthquake - 2/year N/A 3) Continue safety drills Time to schedule/plan and develop drills and protocol.
+All staff on site 2022-23 Ongoing N/A 4) Daily Sign-in/sign-out for students and visitors Maintain binder Principal, admin assistant & teachers Daily N/A 5) Provide Go Kit and Stay Kit for classroom Kit, Time to train Principal and Admin.
 Assist.
 July/August Annually CBBC site budget 6) Review and update emergency protocols for school Time to review and update current plan.
-Time to train teachers and staff All staff 2021-22 Ongoing N/A 7) Maintain roster of staff and volunteers, including cell numbers, emergency contacts and any medical conditions Create table for information Principal & Admin.
+Time to train teachers and staff All staff 2022-23 Ongoing N/A 7) Maintain roster of staff and volunteers, including cell numbers, emergency contacts and any medical conditions Create table for information Principal & Admin.
 Assist.
 Ongoing update as necessary N/A 8) Print weekly student rosters with phone numbers, contact person and emergency numbers Use Aeries Admin Asst.
-To be completed weekly N/A valuation Criteria: Effecti be evaluated by a all staff according t 0 rec cords/logs of trainings, re cord/logs of drills.
+To be completed weekly N/A

+Evaluation Criteria: Effectiveness of the plan will be evaluated by all staff according to records/logs of trainings, record/logs of drills.